The Inmate Telephone System is available for outgoing inmate calls only. Inmates

 Legal calls are not recorded nor monitored.
 The maximum call length for a legal

 call is 20 minutes.
 The Inmate Telephone System recognizes only the published

 telephone numbers of attorneys registered with the State Bar of Arizona, and the

-conversation is then identified as a “Legal Outgoing Call”.
+conversation is then classified as a “Legal Outgoing Call”.
 At the beginning of

 the call you will hear, “… (telephone company name) has a legal call from

 If the system has not been updated with recently changed or new telephone

 numbers, you may hear “If this call has been placed to legal counsel, please

 hang up and notify the Sheriff’s Office at 602-876-1202.”
 In this situation, do